sgamba2/cmepdaexam/README.md

 # CMEPDA exam

-# Analysis of the di-muon spectrum using data from the MC simulation
+# Study of the CMS Monte Carlo and Run open data for the dimuon system

 Reproduction of the Analysis of the weak mixing angle using the forward-backward asymmetry of Drell–Yan events in pp collisions at 8 TeV.
 Analysis using reduced files created from Montecarlo Simulation open data producing di-muon spectrum, the histogram of $\theta$* (the angle of the negative muon relative to the axis that bisects the angle between the direction of the quark and the reversed direction of the antiquark) and the forward-